No Bake Mango Cheesecake Recipe

 Mango cheese cake in a glass cup with spoon

-Why this Mango Cheesecake recipe works?
+Why does this Mango Cheesecake recipe work?

 Ingredients to make Mango Cheesecake